 The studies are to be carried out on a regional basis by the regional groups set up within Study Group 3 to deal with international tariff and accounting principles, namely:

-– Study Group 3 Regional Group for Africa (SG3RG – AFR); – Study Group 3 Regional Group for Latin America and the Caribbean (SG3RG – LAC); – Study Group 3 Regional Group for Asia and Oceania (SG3RG – AO); – Study Group 3 Regional Group for Europe and Mediterranean Basin (SG3RG – EURM) – Study Group 3 Regional Group for Arab Region (SG3RG-ARB) – Study Group 3 Regional Group for RCC/CIS Region (SG3RG-RCC/CIS)
+– Study Group 3 Regional Group for Africa (SG3RG-AFR); – Study Group 3 Regional Group for Latin America and the Caribbean (SG3RG-LAC); – Study Group 3 Regional Group for Asia and Oceania (SG3RG-AO); – Study Group 3 Regional Group for Europe and Mediterranean Basin (SG3RG-EURM) – Study Group 3 Regional Group for Arab Region (SG3RG-ARB) – Study Group 3 Regional Group for Eastern Europe, Central Asia and Transcaucasia (SG3RG-EECAT)

-Results of the studies should be developed in the form of new or revised D.300R to D.600R-series Recommendations, as well as regional inputs (reports and liaison statements) to the studies of Questions 1 through 10, as appropriate.
+Results of the studies should be developed in the form of new or revised D.300R to D.600R-series Recommendations, as well as regional inputs (reports and liaison statements) to the studies of Questions A/3 through J/3, as appropriate.
 In studying this Question, special explicit consideration should be given to the needs of developing countries.

-In this context, the following topics should be included, in addition of course to the topics listed under Questions 1 through 10: 1) regional cost study and improvement of cost models; 2) effect of new technologies in the specific region (Internet, IP-based network, IMT-2000, etc.); 3) effect of new policies and new operating procedures in the specific region (carrier alliances, re-file, hubbing, least cost routing, etc.).
+In this context, the following topics should be included, in addition of course to the topics listed under Questions A/3 through J/3: 1) regional cost study and improvement of cost models; 2) effect of new technologies in the specific region (Internet, IP-based network, IMT-2000, etc.); 3) effect of new policies and new operating procedures in the specific region (carrier alliances, re-file, hubbing, least cost routing, etc.).

 Other topics may be studied as appropriate, based on contributions.

+Terms and definitions for recommendations or studies dealing with this question.

+Texts under development: None.

-An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3)”
+An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3

 4 Relationships